 Set on the historic riverfront, which is the site of the state’s very first art fair, attendees will be surrounded by beautiful historic architecture, popular local businesses, and colorful murals.
 This juried fine arts fair gives established and aspiring artists the opportunity to show their work.
 While in town, check out the Marshall M. Fredericks Sculpture Museum and the serene Japanese Cultural Center.

-June 7-16 Lilac Festival – Mackinac Island
+June 6-15 Lilac Festival – Mackinac Island

-June 8 Art, Beer and Wine Festival – Jackson
+June 7 Art, Beer and Wine Festival – Jackson

 This annual Jackson tradition has become a favorite Saturday of the summer for locals and visitors alike.
 It showcases many of Michigan’s best wineries, breweries, cider mills and artists.
 Guests can savor a tasty line-up from food vendors and trucks, enjoy live music throughout the grounds, explore this unique museum, and even meet and buy from talented Michigan artists.
 Be sure to relax for a bit in the historic Hillside Farm Lane courtyard while there, and travel into downtown to stroll among the many magnificent murals.

-June 8 Lansing Beerfest – Lansing
+June 12 Lansing Beerfest – Lansing

-June 21-22 Pinconning Cheesetown Festival – Pinconning
+June 14 Pinconning Cheesetown Festival – Pinconning

 There’s nothing cheesy about a town that has a dairy product named after it!
 In 1915, Daniel Horn developed a new Colby-like cheese on his farm at the northeast corner of Mount Forest and Mackinaw Roads.
 Today, you can still buy it, and that seems reason alone to have a fest to celebrate.
 Games and races help attendees work off all that cheese!
-There’s also a Mac ‘n’ Cheese cookoff, craft show, parade, and fireworks to enjoy.
+The event typically also features a Mac ‘n’ Cheese cookoff, craft show, parade, and fireworks to enjoy.
 Most important of all, be sure to stock up on locally-made goodness while traversing Michigan’s cheesiest trail.

-June 22 Porch Fest – Port Austin
+June 28 Porch Fest – Port Austin

 This is the kind of event that just might make you feel like you’ve gone down south for the day.
 Well over thirty musical acts scatter about town playing a wide range of genres.
 Pack up your lawn chairs or picnic blanket and get ready for some great summer fun.
 Be sure to visit the Farmers Market between 9am-1pm as well.
 For an incredible farm to table dining experience while in the area, visit the aptly-named Farm Restaurant.
 If you want a little exercise and adventure with your excursion, come into town early and kayak to Turnip Rock.